whitneyburton/portfolios/students/1701-back/stephanie_bentley/20170302-stephanie-bentley-m1.markdown

 Feedback from partner projects.

-*   Project 1 (First Last): Stephanie - It was a pleasure working with you for our first paired project at Turing.
+*   Project 1 (Brett Schwartz): Stephanie - It was a pleasure working with you for our first paired project at Turing.
 Starting with the DTR session, I thought you did a great job of initiating the outline, timeline and workflow for the project.
 When we hit road bumps in the project, (i.e. 80 char limit) I thought you did a great job of using outside resources to help guide us to the solution.
 Your effort was consistent throughout the week which helped us stay ahead of the Thursday deadline.
 As we spoke about, we could’ve improved our TDD process and started with tests instead of jumping right into the source code.
 Also, we could’ve improved the readability of our files so they would be easier for outside eyes to understand.
 Overall, it was a pleasure working with you and I look forward to working together down the road!

 *   Project 2 (First Last): lorem ipsum